⚡ Quick answer

 Export demand drives continuous auction participation

 Japan's exports of used vehicles to Pakistan, Kenya, New Zealand, the UK, UAE and many other markets represent a permanent, significant source of auction demand.
 Export agents and importers participate in Japanese auctions specifically to source vehicles for international customers.
-This export demand is itself a reason vehicles flow through auction — export agents need to access a centralised market, and auction provides the volume and variety they need.
+This export demand is itself a reason vehicles flow through auction — export agents need a centralised market, and auction provides the volume and variety they require.

 🔧